Santa Clarita Dog Bite Attorneys

 Additionally, if the dog that bit you was protecting its owner or another person, the case could fall under the state’s self-defense laws, and you may be ineligible to file a claim.
 You are also ineligible to file a claim if the dog that bit you was a police dog or military dog who was “on duty” at the time of the bite or was being used according to the appropriate agency’s policies.

 A dog bite can lead to serious injuries that may require extensive medical care or reconstructive surgery.
 Even with immediate medical attention, victims may suffer permanent scarring.
-Dog attacks also often lead to emotional trauma, which may present itself as anxiety, depression, post-traumatic stress disorder, or a new fear of dogs.
+Dog attacks also often lead to emotional trauma, which may present itself as anxiety, depression, post-traumatic stress disorder, or a new fear of dogs; especially in children.

 Our Santa Clarita dog bite lawyers can help you seek compensation for the following damages:

 - Ongoing medical care costs

 - Lost income/wages